facebookexperimental/Recoil/docs/docs/introduction/installation.md

 ### ES5 support

-Recoil builds are not transpiled to ES5.
-If you need to support browsers that do not provide ES6 features natively, please compile your code with [Babel](https://babeljs.io/) and use preset [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env).
+Recoil builds are not transpiled to ES5, and we do not support the use of Recoil with ES5.
+If you need to support browsers that do not provide ES6 features natively, you can do so by compiling your code with [Babel](https://babeljs.io/) and using preset [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env).
+However, we do not support this and you may run into problems.

-Please note that [just like React](https://reactjs.org/docs/javascript-environment-requirements.html), Recoil depends on the collection types `Map` and `Set` or other ES6 features.
-You may need to include polyfills in your application (see the instructions on the React website link) to support older browsers such as IE <= 11.
-The impact on performance of using polyfills is not yet studied.
+In particular, [just like React](https://reactjs.org/docs/javascript-environment-requirements.html), Recoil depends on the `Map` and `Set` types and other features of ES6.
+Emulation of these features using polyfills may result in far worse performance.

 ## CDN

-Since version 0.0.11, Recoil offers a UMD build that can be directly used in a `<script>` tag and expose variable `Recoil` to global namespace.
+Since version 0.0.11, Recoil offers a UMD build that can be directly used in a `<script>` tag and exposes the symbol `Recoil` to the global namespace.
 We recommend linking to a specific version number and build to avoid unexpected breakage from newer versions:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/recoil@0.0.11/umd/recoil.production.js"></script>
 ```

-You can browse all Recoil files on CDN at [jsdelivr](https://www.jsdelivr.com/package/npm/recoil).
+You can browse all Recoil files on the CDN at [jsdelivr](https://www.jsdelivr.com/package/npm/recoil).

 ## ESLint